-ACCEPT/INELGIBILE Underwriting Recommendation
+ACCEPT/INELIGIBLE Underwriting Recommendation

 Loans receiving this recommendation have been determined as meeting the SFHGLP risk standards for loan guarantee; however, do not meet certain eligibility guidelines.
-Typical reasons for an ACCEPT/INELIGIBLE recommendation may include:
+Typical reasons for an Accept/Ineligible recommendation may include:

-- Property not located in a rural area
+- Property is not located in a rural area

-- Program eligible income exceeds Rural Development guidelines
+- Income exceeds Agency guidelines

 - Non-owner occupied transaction

-- Not a qualified alien

-Loans that receive a recommendation of ACCEPT/INELIGIBLE may still be eligible for a Rural Development loan guarantee.
-To achieve eligibility, the lender's underwriter should analyze the findings report and determine the basis for the ineligibility and determine if the reason for ineligibility can be resolved in order to comply with Rural Development guidelines.
-Issues that caused the loan to be ineligible may be resubmitted to obtain a correct underwriting recommendation.
+Loans that receive a recommendation of Accept/Ineligible may still be eligible for a SFHGLP loan guarantee.
+To achieve eligibility, the lender's underwriter should analyze the findings report and determine the basis for the ineligibility and determine if the reason for ineligibility can be resolved in order to comply with Agency guidelines.
+Issues that caused the loan to be ineligible may be resubmitted to obtain an updated underwriting recommendation.